doc-sieve/reggy/README.md

 ## Unicode, Stream, and Multi-Pattern Semantics

 `Reggy` operates on Unicode scalar values.
-Stream search `next` boundaries are treated as zero-width word boundaries.
+When searching a stream, `next` step boundaries are treated as zero-width word boundaries.

 ### Definitely-Complete Matches